Clinatec endowment Fonds Clinatec

 The test results can be used to monitor the evolution of the pathology and verify the impact of photobiomodulation.

-Dr Brigitte Piallat – Pr John Mitrofanis – Magali Bartolmucci – Kevin Paul
+Dr Brigitte Piallat – Pr John Mitrofanis – Magali Bartolomucci – Kevin Paul

 AstroPark

-The aim of the AstroPark project is to understand the mechanisms triggered by electrostimulation at the cellular level.
+The aim of the Estime project is to understand the mechanisms triggered by electrostimulation at the cellular level.

 By providing answers to some fundamental questions, this research will help scientists improve how these techniques are used.

-The mechanisms of electrostimulation are analyzed using an in vitro electrostimulation bench.
+The mechanisms of electrostimulation are analyzed using an in vitro electrical stimulation bench.

 Pr Pierre Magistretti – Dr Arnaud Pautrat